mnlcz/config/README.md

 # Personal dotfiles and configurations

-The `Sync.ps1` script updates the repo with the latest changes made on Windows (I don't know how to use syslinks).
+The `Sync.ps1` script updates the repo with the latest changes of the configs that don't use symlinks (mainly i3 and the Windows ones).

 ## Dependencies